London to Poland by Train in the Sixties and Seventies

 St Pancras International Station

-Przemysław Sakrajda, CC BY-SA 3.0 via Wikimedia Commons
+Przemysław Sakrajda, CC BY-SA 3.0 via Wikimedia Commons.

 Fregata Chartered Railway Carriages to Poland